 - After preparation of the flood bulletin, the Flood Hydrology Circle (FHC) will provide this information to all BWDB OM zonal offices and central offices of all relevant agencies operating various river structures.
-These would include Roads and Highways (RHD), Bangladesh Inland Water Transport Authority (BIWTA), Bangladesh Inland Water Transport Corporation (BIWTC), Bangladesh Agricultural Development Corporation (BADC), etc. For speedy dissemination, use of email, internet website and auto-dial fax should be implemented. - For major facilities such as ports, bridges, major highways and major ferry terminals, flood warnings will be given directly by FHC to the field operation offices. - FHC should prepare specific warnings for major structures including national highways, ports, ferry terminals, barrages, bridges and major embankments. - BWDB O&M zonal offices will convey the warning to all divisional offices and directly to the major structures themselves. - BWDB O&M divisional offices will inform all field operation offices of the warning. - Flood warnings received by relevant agencies will be passed on to their respective field operation offices. - 7.5.3 Implementation Demarcation is not within BWDB's mandate.
+These would include Roads and Highways (RHD), Bangladesh Inland Water Transport Authority (BIWTA), Bangladesh Inland Water Transport Corporation (BIWTC), Bangladesh Agricultural Development Corporation (BADC), etc. For speedy dissemination, use of email, internet website and auto-dial fax should be implemented. - For major facilities such as ports, bridges, major highways and major ferry terminals, flood warnings will be given directly by FHC to the field operation offices. - FHC should prepare specific warnings for major structures including national highways, ports, ferry terminals, barrages, bridges and major embankments. - BWDB O&M zonal offices will convey the warning to all divisional offices and directly to the major structures themselves. - BWDB O&M divisional offices will inform all field operation offices of the warning. - Flood warnings received by relevant agencies will be passed on to their respective field operation offices.

+7.5.3 Implementation Demarcation

+As explained in Section 7.5.1, a major part of the flood warning dissemination system is not within BWDB's mandate.
 Required components described in Section 7.5.2 clearly state the responsible authority.
 Of these, the items for which BWDB should be responsible will be included in the present Project.
 For the other items, it is strongly recommended that they be included in the CDMP study being undertaken by the UNDP.
 After that project they should be implemented by DMB and local government institutions.